Education with Montessori MA

 Careers

-What could an Education with Montessori MA do for my career?
+What could a Montessori masters degree do for my career?

 If you're a graduate currently working in a Montessori setting, the Education with Montessori MA will support your professional development further.
 It could help propel your career towards areas of management, mentoring, lecturing and consultancy.
 For early career teachers who take this course, they could become specialist co-ordinators.